|Date Policy Took Effect||11 June 2018|

 To guide decisions in the acquisition, operation, maintenance, renewal and disposal of infrastructure assets across the University, including the use of best practice, an understanding of the asset lifecycle, and consideration of the current and future needs of users, the University will:

-(b) Adhere to all applicable laws, legislation and regulations.
+- Adhere to all applicable laws, legislation, regulations, and University policies.

-(i) Plan for and provide stable long term funding to replace and/or renew and/or decommission infrastructure assets.
+- Plan for and provide stable long-term funding to replace and/or renew and/or decommission infrastructure assets.

-(m) To give effect to the above policies, the University will ensure that at all times there is a current Strategic Asset Management Plan in place, reviewed annually by the Asset Management Committee and approved by the Vice-Chancellor’s Advisory Committee
+- To give effect to the above, the University will ensure that at all times there is a current Strategic Asset Management Plan in place, reviewed annually by the Asset Management Committee and approved by the Senior Leadership Team.

-(o) In accordance with the University’s Policy Framework provisions on reviews, the Asset Management Committee will regularly review, and if appropriate update, this Policy and supporting documents.
+- The University’s Asset Management Committee will regularly review, and if appropriate update, this Policy and any associated supporting documents.

 - Assets Procedure